ahundt/robotics_setup/README.md

 Typically the source code for libraries will be put in `~/src`, and binaries in `/usr/local`, but this rule is not hard and fast because some tools like nvidia's cuda must go elsewhere.

+There are also useful config files in this repository named `.*` that may not be immediately visible, such as `.byobu/.tmux.conf`.

 ## Getting started